nishizumi-maho/nishizumi-setups-sync/README.md

   - If enabled, one or more additional folders (e.g. from third-party sync tools) are copied as subfolders inside the source folder before the normal synchronisation copies everything to the team folder.
+  - Optionally collect a folder from inside the destination back into the source before syncing, deleting the original after copying.
 - By default only `.sto` files are copied; a checkbox allows copying every file type instead.
 - Optionally create driver-specific folders in the destination.
 When enabled,